CryptoSys PKI Toolkit Manual

 Remarks

-[New in v3.8:] To help users of a certain brain-dead web service in Mexico which cannot cope with anything else, the default file format is now the exact format as would be created by OpenSSL.
-If you really need Microsoft's peculiarities, then add the PKI_PFX_ALT_FORMAT option flag.
+To help users of a certain brain-dead web service in Mexico which cannot cope with anything else, the default file format is the exact format that would be created by OpenSSL.
+If you really need Microsoft's peculiarities†, then add the PKI_PFX_ALT_FORMAT option flag.

-The resulting PKCS-12 file will contain exactly one certificate and one encrypted private key, or, if no private key is specified, then it will just contain the one certificate.
-There is currently no facility to include more than one certificate or a certificate chain (.p7c) file.
 If you specify both a certificate and a private key, their RSA keys must match or a PKI_NO_MATCH_ERROR error will occur.
-The PKCS-12 file will be protected using the specified strPassword, which must match the password for the encrypted private key file, if included.
+The PKCS-12 file will be protected using the specified szPassword, which must match the password for the encrypted private key file, if included.
 The password is optional for the case where there is just a certificate, but is required if you need the certificate to be encrypted.
 If you don't use a password for a cert-only file, just enter an empty password when importing the PFX into Windows.

-If you use the PKI_KEY_FORMAT_PEM option, the output file will be in PEM format with the first line -----BEGIN PKCS12-----, but, be warned, Windows does not recognise such a file as a valid PFX/PKCS-12 format!
+If you use the PKI_KEY_FORMAT_PEM option, the output file will be in PEM format with the first line "-----BEGIN PKCS12-----".
+Be warned, Windows does not recognise such a file as a valid PFX/PKCS-12 format!

-† The only differences between the OpenSSL and Microsoft forms are the addition of a "preferredAbsent" NULL parameter to the message digest object for "sha1" and using 8 instead of 20 bytes for the MacData salt.
+† The difference between the OpenSSL and Microsoft forms is that the Microsoft form has a "preferredAbsent" NULL parameter added to the message digest object for "sha1" and uses 8 instead of 20 bytes for the MacData salt.
 Both combinations are perfectly valid according to the PKCS12 specification.

 Example